 4. Application Costs and Processing Times

-When applying for the D7 Visa, it’s important to be aware of the associated costs and processing times.
-The application fee for the D7 Visa is approximately €100, while the residence permit costs around €90.
-These fees are relatively modest compared to other visa programs, making the D7 Visa an attractive option for many.
+When applying for the D7 Visa it’s important to be aware of the costs and processing times.
+The application fee for the D7 Visa is €100 and the residence permit fee is €90.
+These are very reasonable compared to other visa programs making the D7 Visa a popular choice for many.

 5. From Temporary to Permanent Status

-6. Residency and Citizenship Pathways
+6. Residency and Citizenship Options

-7. Benefits of Living in Portugal
+7. Living in Portugal

 - Safe environment with low crime rates